 The index lifecycle always includes an active hot phase.
 The warm, cold, and delete phases are optional.
 For example, you might define all four phases for one policy and only a hot and delete phase for another.
 See Actions for more information on the actions available in each phase.

 There are additional benefits to ILM, such as integration with cross-cluster search, which lets you to auto-unfollow read-only indices.
 You can also set the recovery priority action, so that newer indices recover faster than older ones.
 To learn more about creating lifecycle policies and about all of the features that are available with ILM, see:

-- Index curation (Elastic Stack 6.6 and earlier)
+- Index curation (deprecated)